Gakeniii/python_language/README.md

 == equal to
 = assignment operator

+#LISTS
+#Empyt lists
+how to add an item to an empty list how to delete an item from a list

+arithmetic progression
+geometric progression

 ##Week 3 : Introduction to
+#Tuples
+#quandratic equations
+#Functions
+   Definition of a function eg using (def)
+   Calling a function ; eg(say_hello())
+   Functions paramters such as (x and y)

 ##Week 4 : Java script , CSS , HTML